Phase Guided Light Field for Spatial-Depth High Resolution 3D Imaging: Experimental Results

 The proposed algorithm required about 80s for each reconstruction procedure.
-It is worth noting that this algorithm is implemented using CPU multi threading (10 threads) in MATLAB without any optimization.
+It is worth noting that this algorithm is implemented using CPU multi-threading (10 threads) in MATLAB without any optimization.
 Therefore, it is anticipated that a substantial improvement in speed could be achieved by parallelizing stereo matching through GPU utilization.